Welcome to Ciudad Real

 If you come to Castile-La Mancha, don't forget to try its wine, with PDO status, and very highly regarded by the most expert wine tasters.

-Book your ideal rural house in Ciudad Real
+Book online your ideal rural house in Ciudad Real

 There are many options for you to enjoy your holidays in Ciudad Real, as it has a great number or charming towns and villages to visit.